Engin-Boot/capture-behavior-of-a-visit-counter-mohnishsinha11/needs-director.md

-  Given "Visit-counter" for a day and hospital staff attendance system works properly and visitor card is issued for all patients relatives for a day
+  Given "Visit-counter" for a day and hospital staff attendance system works properly and all patients relatives recieves visitor card for a day

   When we calculate the value obtained from taking difference between the values of hospital staff